 A monitor hood is a useful addition to screens where the environment is less than perfect for graphic design.
 Not only can a monitor hood reduce glare and distraction, but it can even have a startling effect on perceived color accuracy in certain environments.
 Such a simple accessory can be a game-changer.

 Read on to find out if a monitor hood could step up your design game.
+If you’d like to learn about our range of color-accurate monitors, click here.

 Can a monitor hood make an impact on your editing work?
 See the difference in the annoying glare taking up half of your computer screen!